awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 ### Refund Process<a name="refund-process"></a>

-Follow this procedure to initiate a software refund for a customer\.
+Follow this procedure to initiate a product refund for a customer\.

 **To issue a refund**